DenzelPenzel/go-practice/readme.md

 ### Channels

+- Thread-safe and can be safely used by multiple goroutines for sending and receiving values concurrently

 - Channels are <b>concurrency primitive</b> and can be used to synchronize operations between G

 - Send Operation: send a value into a non-buffered channel, it will block until another goroutine is ready to receive that value